cvedovini/wp-linkedin/readme.txt

 == Changelog ==

+= Version 2.2 =
+- Better error management and added flexibility to the authentication process

 = Version 2.1.2 =
 - Updating instructions to create the LinkedIn API application to match the changes on their side